microsoft/fast/packages/fast-development-site-react/README.md

 # FAST React development site
-This is the development site that can be used to create a React site for a library of React components.
-It will generate the necessary navigational elements and routing to provide a full site for the documentation and testing of components.
+A boilerplate development site that can be used to show a library of React components.
+All necessary navigational elements and routing will be generated to provide a full site for the documentation and testing of components.

 ## Installation
 `npm i --save @microsoft/fast-development-site-react`